Multisample DNA + Protein#

 Statistics#

 Statistics should be run separately per sample, similar to the CNV statistics section.
 Note, these tests just look for differential protein expression within the individual samples.
 There are not yet any built in functions for cross-sample comparison, though this can be easily added with python packages and additional custom kernels of code.
+This will run a t-test on the protein clusters defined above.

 # First define the samples